 I enjoyed the story.
 The settings were fabulous, I could completely see the cities, forests, and lands all clearly as I was reading.
 As with a Tolkien book it sort of drags on with so many details.
 I have to say I knew something was off about two-thirds of the way through but the ending was “Wow!”
 I didn’t see that specifically happening.
 The title of the book says more than you would think about the story.
 Are they Kings or Pawns?
 Is there power being a king or are just the counsel’s pawn?

 Even though I enjoyed the book, my mind wandered at times.
-Therefore my rating will be 3 butterflies.
+Therefore my rating will be 3 stars.
 It took me quite a while to complete it, but I am glad that I did.
 There is a second book available Heroes and Thieves.
 Make sure you check this series out, especially if you like Tolkien.

 **Where to find Kings or Pawns **

 ** Goodreads **

 This is a Guest Review for Baroness’ Book Trove.
 Thank you for the opportunity to review this book for your site. ~Jen